pthoelken/pthoelken/README.md

 ### Hi there 👋 Patrick here!

+Howdy.
+Nice to meet you on my own github page in the whole internet.
+My name is, as you already see, Patrick Thoelken.
+I’m a Software Engineer, IT Specialist, Photographer and Security Penetration Tester from Germany.
+My hometown is all over the world.
+If you have any questions for IT, Pictures, Software Development or Security, don’t hesitate to contact me.

 - 🔭 I’m currently working on a huge gaming network with other awesome people
+- 🤔 I’m looking for help with hands on mentality

+- 📫 How to reach me: me@pthoelken.de

+- ⚡ Fun fact: I'm not a robot.
+I swear!

 <!--
 **pthoelken/pthoelken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.